Gone with the Wind

 The Fire Signed Family of Southern Means – The Butlers consisting of Rhett the Leo, Scarlett the Aries, and Baby Bonnie the Sagittarius make sure they are seen by Atlanta’s most prominent “fat cat” families as they disingenuously greet passers-by while taking their Promenade bright and early each and every Sunday morning.

-Tragically when Bonnie goes, so does Rhett’s entire world.
-Upon his little girl’s death, the Leo’s lust for life is lost where nothing and no one matter anymore.
-When Rhett Butler delivers the most famous line in the entire film about frankly not giving a damn to his soon to be former wife, he means it from the core of his being.
+Tragically when Bonnie goes so does Rhett’s entire world.
+When his little girl dies, the Leo’s lust for life is lost and never to return where nothing and no one matter anymore.
+When the Leo delivers the most famous line in the entire film about not giving a damn, he means it from his very soul.

 To this day every GWTW fan I’ve encountered is absolutely convinced that Scarlett will eventually get her man back.
 To which I can’t help but think to myself that could have been a possibility…if only for the fact her man was born a Leo.

 Because once the show is over for the Leo, there is no encore.

 The actor who played Rhett Butler, Clark Gable came close to quitting the film due to being told it was required of him to cry in front of the camera after Rhett’s child dies.
 Gable insisted that girlish emotions were something both he and his manly man of a character simply would not do.
 Perhaps he was persuaded otherwise after realizing his character was the archetypal representation of the sign known for its overdramatic expressions of emotion.
 And if we really want to address threats to the man’s masculinity, Gable musn’t have watched the final cut of the scene where Mr. Macho speaks baby talk to his newborn daughter.
 The model of male-ness who played Mr. Butler may have had issues with either scene but both are quite fitting when considering they depict a Leo being a pride filled adoring father to his princess of a little girl.